 The “Enter The System” instructional series by John Danaher certainly changed how we look at Jiu-Jitsu.
 Form the very first John Danaher DVD instructional that was all about his signature leg locks, we got to learn all of Danaher’s favorite submission systems.
 While the series is aimed at No-Gi competition, most, if not all of the moves in it are more than applicable in the Gi.
 After the initial leg locks DVD, Danaher went on to provide us with incredible information on his back attack, front headlock system, Kimura system, and just recently, his Triangle choke system.
 This brought the total number of Danaher DVDs to five.
 However, it seems the enigmatic coach was not done.
-Another, this time the final, part of ‘Enter The Series” is currently in the works.
-In it, Danaher is going to focus on the last remaining “giant” of BJJ moves – the armbar.
+Another, this time the final, part of ‘Enter The Series”just hit the shelves.
+In it, Danaher is focusing on the last remaining “giant” of BJJ moves – the armbar.

-It’s about hours when John Danaher’s NEW DVD/DIGITAL instructional about ARMBARS will be released so don’t forget to check if it’s up HERE.
+It’s here!
+John Danaher’s NEW DVD/DIGITAL instructional about ARMBARS just got released, so don’t forget to get it directly from HERE.

 There’s not much that we can say about expectations from a John Danaher DVD Instructional.
-After all, we have fice so far, each f them at over 10 hours running time.
-Now, as it seems, Danaher is about to add 10 more hours of wisdom to what we already have.
-The Armbar installment of “Enter The System” is to be the last of the series, as we understand, However, this does not mean that Danaher is going to crawl back to secrecy and isolation again.
+As it seems, Danaher is about to add 10 more hours of wisdom to what we already have.
+The Armbar installment of “Enter The System” is the last of the series, as we understand.
+However, this does not mean that Danaher is going to crawl back to secrecy and isolation again.
 On the contrary, he is to continue sharing his unique understanding of the Gentle Art via more digital instructionals.
 Watch this space closely as we’ll uncover what exactly those are going to be in the next few days.
 Until then, we leave you with our preview of the upcoming Enter The System: Armbar John Danaher DVD Instructional.

 The Juji Gatame